Forest expansion of two-body partition functions for sparse interaction graphs: Forest expansion for two-body partition functions

 In the case in which there is no path augmentation it is not hard to calculate the integrals explicitly, as these do not depend on $\text{min}(u's)$.
 We have

 It is thus convenient to rewrite the sum by dividing into terms with and without path augmentations.

 Let us write \begin{widetext}

-\end{widetext} where $Z_{\mathcal F}$ is a sum in which cycles have been removed; on the other hand $Z_{\mathcal A}$ contains all the cycles, which we denoted $\mathcal P_{ij}$, where $(i,j)$ is the edge being added to form a cycle in the forest element.
+\end{widetext} where $\mathcal Z_{\mathcal F(\mathcal G)}$ is a sum in which cycles have been removed; on the other hand $\mathcal Z_{\mathcal A}$ contains all the cycles, which we denoted $\mathcal P_{ij}$, where $(i,j)$ is the edge being added to form a cycle in the forest element.
+In the following, we will refer to $\mathcal Z_{\mathcal F}$, implicitly referring to the forest expansion derived from the interaction graph $\mathcal G$.
 In the equation above we have simply added and subtracted one to all the exponentials containing cycle augmentations

 Clearly, if $\mathcal G$ is a tree, then there are no path augmentations, and the formula is a sum over all possible forests.
 In this case, if $\mathcal G$ is a tree, we have